forcedotcom/salesforcedx-templates/CONTRIBUTING.md

 ### Merging Pull Requests

-- Pull request merging is restricted to `squash & merge` only.
+- Pull request merging is restricted to squash and merge only.